Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 ### Introduction of 1F1B pipeline parallel

-First, we will introduce GPipe to you for your better understanding.
+First, we will introduce GPipe to you to get a better understanding.
 In GPipe, when the forward passes of all microbatches finish, the backward passes would be executed (as shown in below).

 ![gpipe](../assets/gpipe.png)